excid3/rails/guides/source/getting_started.md

 end
 ```

-The `show` action here defines the *singular* `@product` because it's loading a single record from the database.
+The `show` action here defines the *singular* `@product` because it's loading a single record from the database, in other words: Show this one product.
 We use plural `@products` in `index` because we're loading multiple products.

 To query the database, we use `params` to access the request parameters.
 In this case, we're using the `:id` from our route `/products/:id`.
 When we visit `/products/1`, the params hash will contain `{id: 1}` which results in our `show` action calling `Product.find(1)` to load Product with ID of `1` from the database.

 We need a view for the show action next.
-We can create `app/views/products/show.html.erb` and add the following.
+Following the Rails naming conventions, the `ProductsController` expects views in `app/views` in a subfolder named `products`.
+The `show` action expects a file in `app/views/products/show.html.erb`.
+Let's create that file in our editor and add the following contents:

 ```erb
 <h1><%= @product.name %></h1>